longhorn/website/content/docs/0.8.1/references/settings.md

 #### Default Engine Image
 > Example: `longhornio/longhorn-engine:v0.6.0`

 The default engine image used by the manager.
-Can be changed on the manager starting command line only.
+Can be changed by using the manager starting command line only.

 Every Longhorn release will ship with a new Longhorn engine image.
 If the current Longhorn volumes are not using the default engine, a green arrow will show up, indicate this volume needs to be upgraded to use the default engine.